jamiecounsell/mandelbreh/SOURCE.md

 #include <accelmath.h>
 #endif

+// CHANGES FOR OPENACC
+// lighting is now inlined to avoid a calling depth greater than one
+// getcolor takes explicit renderer parameters rather than passing a structure

+// 3 new color schemes can be specified in the params file.

 inline void lighting(const vec3 &n, const vec3 &color, const vec3 &pos, const vec3 &direction,  vec3 &outV)
 {